 Apply for a subsidy from the Netherlands

 If you apply for a subsidy from the Netherlands, you will need eHerkenning level 2+.
 If you do not have this, please first request eHerkenning.
-This process will take a few days.
+It may take up to a few weeks to get eHerkenning level 2+.

 After your application